CloudLabs-Samples/EduLabs/BigData/HDP/Lab-Guide.md

 1. On the labvm, select git bash.

-1. In the git bash, run the following commands to restart the **HDP Sandbox**
+1. In the git bash, run the following commands to restart the **HDP Sandbox** whenever it is required.

 ```
 docker start sandbox-hdp